mkain112/mkain112.github.io/_posts/2025-08-10-ChessRobotFirst-electronics.md

   - 4x Motor Drivers w/ radiators
   - 4x end stop switches

-about $78 plus tax.
+About $78 plus tax.

 ---
 ## Universal Gcode Sender
 ![UGSlogo](/assets/chess/4elec/UGSlogo.png){: .right}
-Of the Multitude of different methods of interfacing with the Arduino the most straight forward I've found so far with the most features and customization options, to use until I build my own python or ROS2 pipeline.
+Of the multitude of different methods for interfacing with the Arduino, it's the most straight forward I've found so far.
+It has the most features and customization options to use until I build my own python and ROS2 pipeline.
 It can import images and convert them to Gcode, which is the next step on the road.
-In order to get everything dialed in and make sure the structure can stand up to the movement in terms of things like rigidity and vibration.
+It lets us send test commands in order to get everything dialed in and make sure the structure can stand up to the movement in terms of things like rigidity and vibration.

 ---

 ## End Stops

 I ended up using 4 switches for end stops for maximum safety.
-The two at the home (0,0) coordinates are important for homing the system each time for calibration purposes.
+The two on the '-' side, (towards home) are important for homing the system each time for calibration purposes.
 The two at the extremes of the envelope are mostly useless since I will be including soft limits for the robots travel, but they will be useful in case of coding errors or swapped symbols... not that I would ever make such a mistake.

 The switches themselves are just hot glued in place at the extremes of the Y-Axis and on the bottom of the X-Carriage as it moves from end to end.